adammohammed/linodego/README.md

 ## Creating a Cluster

-To create a cluster using `cluster-api-provider-linode`, you
+To create a cluster using `cluster-api-provider-lke`, you

-1. Start minikube
+1. Have a Kubernetes cluster (we will use minikube)
-1. Deploy a collection of Kubernetes resources to minikube that implement the cluster-api, the "provider components"
+1. Deploy a collection of Kubernetes resources to that cluster which implement the cluster-api and the cluster-api provider (the "provider components")
-1. Deploy a collection of Kubernetes resources to minikube that represent your new cluster
+1. Deploy a collection of Kubernetes resources to that cluster which represent your new LKE cluster

 First, start minikube